cityofaustin/atd-airflow/README.md

 To configure the Slack operator in your local instance, from the Airflow UI go to **Admin** > **Connections** and choose **Slack API** as the **connection type**.
 You can find the remaining settings in 1Password under the **Airflow - Slack Bot** item.

+The stack offers the ability to define a `byline` in the Slack message.
+This, if defined, this message will be shown prominently in the slack error notification.
+You may notify individuals or channels using the slack Advanced Formatting addressing scheme documented [here](https://api.slack.com/reference/surfaces/formatting#advanced).

 ## Useful Commands

 - 🐚 get a shell on a worker, for example